Eidsiva-Energi/terraform-modules/confluent-kafka/topic/detailedJsonExample.md

 }
 ```
 ## JSON schema variables
+This table describes all the variables that are required to make a JSON schema.
 | **Variable**  | **Description**                                                                                                                                                 |
 |---------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `$schema`     | Determines the version of the JSON schema specification that the validator should use to validate your schema.                                                  |